briandailey/briandailey.github.com/index.md

 My current language of choice is Python.
 You can see some of my projects on [GitHub](http://github.com/briandailey).
 If you would like to find out more about projects I've worked on in the past, see the [Projects](/pages/projects) page.

-Occasionally I blog here.
+Occasionally, I blog here.
 My latest ramblings are:

 <ul class="posts">
   {% for post in site.posts %}